msgaurav/BookMyShow-Clone/README.md

   * CSS3
   * Bootstrap 4

-#### Notes
+#### Note
   * I do not own any copyrights, all the rights go to their respective owners.
-Thank You. :smiley:
+Thank You.:smiley: